Rossville, Staten Island: Fire safety

 Rossville is home to the city's first new fire company in over a decade, FDNY Engine Company 168, which was organized in June 2005.
 Engine 168 operates out of a brand new firehouse located at the corner of Rossville Avenue and Veterans Road East, which was built in 2004, and is staffed with an FDNY EMS Battalion.

 Education

 Rossville is served by the New York City Department of Education and is located in Region 7, Community School District 31.

 Elementary school students are zoned to PS 56 Louis DeSario School, and middle school students are zoned to either IS 75 Frank D. Paulo School or IS 34 Totten School.
-For children with learning and emotional disabilities, there is a K-12 Special Needs school called South Richmond High School PS/IS 25.
+For children with learning and emotional disabilities, there is a K-12 special education school called South Richmond High School PS/IS 25.

 The Roman Catholic elementary school in the area is the St. Joseph - St. Thomas School.

 Nearby high schools include Tottenville High School and St. Joseph by the Sea High School.

+Huguenot Park Library (upcoming)

+The New York Public Library (NYPL) operates the Huguenot Park branch, currently located at 830 Huguenot Avenue near the intersection with Drumgoole Road East.
+Opened on January 2, 1985, the branch has served residents of the surrounding area, including Huguenot, Woodrow, Arden Heights, Annadale, Eltingville, and Prince’s Bay, providing access to books, educational programs, and community resources.

+As part of broader efforts to modernize library infrastructure and expand services on Staten Island, the Huguenot Park branch is in the process of relocating to a new facility at 1231 Woodrow Road within the neighborhood.
+The planned building is expected to span approximately 7,500 square feet and will include dedicated spaces for adults, children, and teens, expanded technology, outdoor programming space, and community event areas.

+Construction of the new facility was celebrated with a groundbreaking event in November 2024, and the project is anticipated to be completed by summer 2026.
+In preparation for the transition, the current Huguenot Park branch is scheduled to close on May 2, 2026 ahead of the move to the new location.
+The relocation is expected to enhance accessibility for residents and contribute to the continued development and identity of the neighborhood.